5 NATURAL IMMUNITY BOOSTERS

 There are others out there you can try as well, but these are a great starting point for a healthier immune system.
 Of course, a great way to get the dose you need without doing the math or research yourself is to buy herbal tinctures for your immune system.

 A great tincture to start with is readywell, an herbal formulation based on the classical formula, Jade Wind Screen, which packs a variety of mushrooms known for their immune properties.
 Up to three dropperfuls a day is enough to get the antioxidants and vitamins you need to kickstart and maintain a more healthy, robust immune system.
+Unsure which solution is best for you?
+Speak with one of our Eastern medicine experts who will come up with a personalized wellness plan based on your concerns and goals.

 3. Start By Eating More Greens and Healthy Fats